 How a Wealth Manager Can Protect Your Portfolio against World Events

 An experienced ultra-high net worth wealth manager understands how to achieve the optimized balance of counterweighting asset classes, which offers your best protection against black swan events and other external economic forces.
 That manager will balance your risk while maximizing performance and protect your long-term financial security, even in the face of unknown and uncontrollable events.

 What if I could remain financially secure no matter what’s going on in the world?

 Our approach achieves far more security for you than that.
-Using Pillar’s system, you will be able to forecast your long-term portfolio performance based on historical market data that includes black swan events and everything else, dating back to the 1920s
+Using Pillar’s system, you will be able to forecast your long-term portfolio performance based on historical market data that includes black swan events and everything else, dating back to the 1920s.

 – Determine the security of your portfolio, even 30 or 40 years out

-– Make immediate adjustments to your plan – if necessary – when a global economic event takes place
+– Make immediate adjustments to your plan – if necessary – when a predictable global economic or black swan event takes place

-– Adjust your short and long term goals in response to world events
+– Adjust your short and long term goals in response to major events

 – Maintain financial security at all times